Geometric Measure Theory (GMT)

 Frostman's lemma.
 We did several videos on this.
 We compared it to (local) isodiametric inequality

-We related Frostman's lemma to existence of sets of finite perimeter.
+Frostman's lemma and existence of sets of finite perimeter

 Dimension of product of sets.
-Sketched the proof, which uses Frostman's lemma.
+Proof uses Frostman's lemma.

 Projection theorems.
-From this point on we followed Falconer and like him restricted to case of sets in the plane.
+We followed Falconer and, like him, restricted to case of the plane.

 Rectifiability.
 We closed by a few videos on rectifiability.
 Gave definition (and definition of purely unrectifiable sets) and summarized the theorems about how to tell as set is rectifiable or not: Preiss-Marstrand (via density) and Mattila-Federer-Besicovitch (via projections)